oconnor663/bao/docs/spec.md

 **personalization** parameters through the Bao API.
 If set, those parameters should apply to all nodes in the tree.
 (See [discussion below](#apply-secret-keys-and-other-general-hashing-parameters-to-the-root-node-only).)
-But note that BLAKE2 specifies that key bytes should only be included in leaf nodes (chunks), even though the key length applies as associated data to all nodes.
+Note carefully that BLAKE2 specifies that key bytes should only be included in leaf nodes, even though the key length applies as associated data to every node.

 ## Security